| Title: | ICES category 3 empirical harvest control rules |

 restricted by the stability clause relative to Ay.

-See the help files of the components for their definition (chr_I
+See the help files of the components for their definition (chr_I, F, chr_b, chr_m)

 For application in ICES, do not change the default parameters (frequency, stability clause, etc) unless the changes are supported by case-specific simulations.